ZackGoldblum/Neurocritial-Care-Patient-Outcome-Predictor/README.md

-# BMES 550 Group 24 | Neurocritical Care Patient Outcome Prediction GUI
+# Neurocritical Care Patient Outcome Prediction GUI

 Authors: Zack Goldblum, Josh Miller, Kevin Ramirez Chavez

+Final project for BMES 550 Advanced Computational Languages at Drexel University

-This project provides a GUI interface for clinicians to predict the outcome of a neurocritical care patient.
-The parameters input for a current patient are compared to a database of retrospectively collected patients and medical data using a k nearest neighbors algorithm.
+This project provides a GUI for clinicians to predict the outcome of a neurocritical care patient.
+The parameters input for a current patient are compared to a database of retrospectively collected patients and medical data using a k-nearest neighbors algorithm.
 The utilized database is the [Medical Information Mart for Intensive Care (MIMIC)-IV](https://physionet.org/content/mimiciv/2.1/).

 Reference: Johnson, A., Bulgarelli, L., Pollard, T., Horng, S., Celi, L. A., & Mark, R. (2022).
 MIMIC-IV (version 2.1).
 PhysioNet. https://doi.org/10.13026/rrgf-xw32.